asmiller/Youtrack-Adapter/README.md

 # Youtrack API Adapter
-Helps automate Youtrack issue adding/editing from outside webhooks
+This small node.js server automates Youtrack issue management from outside webhooks.

-This small node.js server listens for webhooks from an issue reporter (Rollbar, Raygun, form on your website, etc) and creates or updates Youtrack on changes.
+The server listens for webhook request from an issue reporter (Rollbar, Raygun, form on your website, etc) and creates or updates Youtrack issues appropriately.
+I like the simplicity of Youtrack, but their API did not directly work with webhooks from other services.

-It is made to modular, so that you can add additional services as desired.

 Since the YouTrack api makes it difficult to search for issues after they have been created, a local Mongo database is used to keep track of the Youtrack issue associated with each webhook request.

+The code is written modularly, so it shouldn't be hard to add additional reporting services as desired.